Seagate/cortx-prvsnr/docs/protecting_os.md

 **User story:** As a field support engineer, I need a simple way to replace and restore failed server node in the field.

-**User story:** As a field support engineer, I need to ensure that I’m able to collect support bundle logs in a case of catastrophic server crash.
+**User story:** As a field support engineer, I need to ensure that I’m able to collect support bundle logs in a case of catastrophic server freeze.

 **User story:** As a developer, I need to ensure that my component is fully functional regardless of the partitions’ layout changes.